RigsOfRods/docs.rigsofrods.org/source/gameplay/controls-config.md

 ### vJoy Conflicts

+!!! note
-**NOTE: If you have vJoy installed, you will have to disable it before running the tool!**
+    If you have vJoy installed, you will have to disable it before running the tool!

 ![vJoyDisable](/images/vJoyDisable.png)